 The stall owners naturally support the concept of providing sustainable, predominantly local goods directly to their customers.
 Some even go to incredible lengths to do so, such as the Austrian cheese seller who brings his stock to Berlin every weekend just for the market, and the highly rated chef who forsook the restaurant business in favour of opening up the canteen here, where he could work with local food and local people.

 As Nikolaus says, the revival of Berlin’s old market halls brings with it a sense of history repeating itself.
 The ruthless capitalism that was so prevalent in the latter part of the twentieth century is beginning to stutter.
-The Berliner Carré shopping centre, which replaced the old Zentralmarkthalle after the fall of the Wall, is due to close in April.
+The Berliner Carré shopping centre, which replaced the old Zentralmarkthalle after the fall of the Wall, has also long gone.

 Somewhat more ironically, Karstadt, one of the first department stores that hampered the original Markthallen project from taking off, filed for bankruptcy in 2010.
 The demise of such institutions would leave a convenient gap in the market for something more reflective of modern attitudes and an increasing wariness of large-scale commercialism.

-As in the late 19th century, it is time for a new model.
+As in the late nineteenh century, it is time for a new model.
 People want to connect more with their food, placing more importance on sustainability and quality than 2-for-1 offers.

 There are also signs that the city has finally acknowledged the cultural importance of the old Markthallen, as shown by them favouring the revival of Markthalle IX over its more lucrative replacement with a modern mall.